Campbell of Auchinbreck: Breaking Argyll's branches

-Sir James Campbell, 5th Baronet of Auchinbreck (1679–) was the son of Sir Duncan Campbell of Auchinbreck, 4th Bt. and Lady Henrietta Lindsay.
+Sir James Campbell, 5th Baronet of Auchinbreck (1679–1756) was the son of Sir Duncan Campbell of Auchinbreck, 4th Bt. and Lady Henrietta Lindsay.
 He married, firstly, Janet MacLeod, daughter of Ian 'Breac' Macleod of Macleod, 18th Chief and Florence Macdonald.
 His second wife Susan Campbell was the daughter of Sir Archibald Campbell of Calder.
 He married, thirdly, Margaret Campbell, daughter of an unknown Campbell of Carradale and died on 14 October 1756 at Lochgair, Argyllshire, Scotland.
 He held the office of member of parliament Scotland between 1702 and 1707 and member of parliament from 1707 to 1708.
 Thirty years later came the upheaval of the Forty Five Rebellion.
 Less wise than in 1715, the chief heritor of North Knapdale, Sir James Campbell of Auchinbreck had been "in correspondence with the Pretender, and in 1741 had been one of the sept seigneurs ecossais ("seven Scottish lords") who signed an assurance to Cardinal Fleury that Scotland would rise in support of a Franco-Jacobite invasion.
 Dugald MacTavish the younger of Dunardry conspired with Auchinbreck and treasonable correspondence existed between the two men."

 In 1689 a branch broke from the Auchinbreck tree.
 While it is true that in the 1700s James Campbell, Baronet of Auchinbreck was a Jacobite there was a substantial portion of the family that fought against the Jacobite cause and continued to fight for "The Covenanters."
-William Campbell, son of another William Campbell, who was in turn the son of Sir Duncan Campbell, 2nd Baronet of Auchinbreck, fought at the Siege of Londonderry.
+William Campbell, son of another William Campbell, who was in turn the son of Sir Duncan Campbell, 2nd Baronet of Auchinbreck, fought at the Siege of Derry.
 In that battle he adopted the rank of lieutenant colonel and with a dedicated leadership group lead a Protestant force and tied up King James's Jacobite army long enough to ensure his eventual defeat at the hands of William of Orange.

-Collapse of the Auchinbreck Family
+Collapse of the Auchinbreck family

 The collapse of the Auchinbrecks could not be averted indefinitely, and judicial bankruptcy overtook the family in 1762.
 As they had been one of the main pillars on which the fabric of society rested, removal of such an integral support weakened the whole, resulting in the disappearance of many smaller houses.
 In 1785, Lachlan MacTavish of Dunardry was in financial straits and was compelled to sell.
 While it is true that the same economic difficulties, which had embarrassed the Auchinbrecks, worked against these smaller proprietors, there is also no doubt but that all these estates had borrowed from Auchinbreck on their own security, and when the crash came, they did not have the money to repay their debts.